wlswotmd/gef/README.md

 See [install.sh](https://github.com/bata24/gef/blob/dev/install.sh) or
 [install-minimal.sh](https://github.com/bata24/gef/blob/dev/install-minimal.sh).

-## Added / Improved features

-All of these features are experimental.
-Tested on Ubuntu 22.04.
-It may works under Ubuntu 20.04 and 23.04.

-### Supported mode
+## Supported mode

 * Normal debugging
 * Attach to process
 * Attach to process in another pid namespace
 * Connect to gdbserver
-* Connect to qemu-system gdb stub (over localhost:1234)
+* Connect to the gdb stub of qemu-system (via localhost:1234)
-* Connect to qemu-user gdb stub (over localhost:1234)
+* Connect to the gdb stub of qemu-user (via localhost:1234)
-* Connect to Intel pin gdb stub (over localhost:1234)
+* Connect to the gdb stub of Intel pin (via localhost:1234)
-* Connect to Intel SDE gdb stub (over localhost:1234)
+* Connect to the gdb stub of Intel SDE (via localhost:1234)
-* Connect to KGDB gdb stub (over serial)
+* Connect to the gdb stub of KGDB (over serial)

 ### Qemu-system cooperation
 * It works with any version qemu-system, but qemu-6.x or higher is recommended.